hyosung11/Launch-School/Courses/journal.md

 14:38 I am now getting started after resting and shopping online for another pair of cleats.

 15:14 I am so tired right now even though I did N/NSDR after lunch.
 I'm following along with the PEDAC process videos but my eyes are droopy.

+16:17 Took a long break and read news on iPad which I liked doing a lot.